cat394/link-generator/README.md

 };
 ```

-The route ids generated by this object would be as follows:
+The generated route ids would be:

 - parent1
 - parent1/child1
 - parent2
 - parent2/child1

-This approach allows for the creation of route ids flexibly while maintaining a
+This approach allows flexible creation of route ids while maintaining a broad
-broad namespace.
+namespace.

 ## Acknowledgements